gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 the patient’s condition and contextual background, for example the location of infection depending of the type of infectious disease.

 The relationship between notifications is crucial and can be established through IDs linking them together.
+Each initial notification should have an unique ID, to not link it to another notification of a different disease category or patient by mistake.
 However, these links only make sense if the corresponding values are populated accordingly within each notification.
 Quality management of the notifications is therefore handled through the LCM.
 Encoding these rules directly into the profiled